informalsystems/quartz/docker/enclave-sgx/README.md

-# Quartz Enclave Build/Run Image
+# Quartz Enclave Build/Run Image for SGX

 This folder contains the basis for a multi-stage Docker image that: